synku20777/dzik118/README.md

 - **ADMIN**: manages one organization.
-This covers buildings, dwellings, dwelling account balances and adjustments, periods, meter readings, billing rules, invoices, payments, and messages.
+This covers buildings, dwellings, dwelling account balances and adjustments, periods, meter readings, billing rules, invoice templates, invoices, payments, and messages.
 - **RESIDENT**: has access to one or more dwellings.
 A resident can submit readings and view their own invoices, outstanding balance, payment history, and messages.